MoonieFR/SubstanceToArma/README.md

 ## substance-arma

-This preset has been created to export and adapt textures from substance painter to Arma 3 more easily.
+These presets were created to export and adapt textures from Substance Painter to Arma 3.

-It is meant to be used with a MetRough template.
+Here is the list of presets and their function:

+Arma 3 Super (MetRough) - Preset to export CO/NOHQ/AS/SMDI maps from a pbr metallic roughness project.
+Arma 3 Super (SpecGloss) - Preset to export CO/NOHQ/AS/SMDI maps from a non-pbr specular glossiness project.
+Arma 3 SuperAlpha (MetRough) - Preset to export CA/NOHQ/AS/SMDI maps including alpha information from a pbr metallic roughness project.
+Arma 3 SuperAlpha (SpecGloss) - Preset to export CA/NOHQ/AS/SMDI maps including Alpha information from a non-pbr specular glossiness project.
+Arma 3 SuperNo2Diff (MetRough) - Preset to export CO/NOHQ/AS/SMDI (O Grey OpenGL normal) maps from a pbr metallic roughness project.

-Don't pay attention to the following warning: "'User7' channel is missing in your texture set."
+Don't pay attention to the following warning: "'User1' channel is missing in your texture set."

+About SuperNo2Diff:
-You can remove the "no2diff" file if you don't need it.
-I use this file to include the normal map info into the albedo, it's usefull in arma since it fakes depth even if there is no indirect light.
+I use this preset when I want to include the normal map info into the diffuse, it's usefull in arma since it fakes depth even if there is no indirect light.

 How to import :
-1 - Clone this repository and copy the following file: *Arma 3.spexp* 2 - Go to the Substance Painter shelf located in your Documents.
+1 - Clone this repository and copy the following files.
+2 - Go to the Substance Painter shelf located in your Documents.
-    Windows: C:\Users\*username*\Documents\Substance Painter\shelf\export-presets
+    Windows: C:\Users\*username*\Documents\Substance Painter\shelf\export-presets.
-    Mac OS: Macintosh > Users > *username* > Documents > Substance Painter > shelf > export-presets
+    Mac OS: Macintosh > Users > *username* > Documents > Substance Painter > shelf > export-presets.
-3 - Paste "*Arma 3.spexp*".
+3 - Paste all the *spexp* files.

 <img src="https://cdn.discordapp.com/attachments/547997340288548874/763912413862821898/exemple.jpg">